 Private lessons and masterclass in Violin.
 Admission by audition with the instructor.
 Jamanis

 Private lessons and masterclass in Viola.
 Admission by audition with the instructor.
-Staff
+Sullivan

 Private lessons and masterclass in ’Cello.
 Admission by audition with the instructor.
 Male